People in the Revell Lab

 Quynh began as Master's student in January of 2014.
 She is from Oregon and her interests include ecology, evolution, behavior and conservation.
 Quynh successfully defended her Master's thesis entitled "Historical allopatry and secondary contact or primary intergradation in the Puerto Rican crested anole, Anolis cristatellus, on Vieques Island" in July of 2016.

 Graham's research is on the evolutionary, population, and quantitive genetics of tropical reptiles and amphibians.
 Graham first started in the lab as a postdoc in August 2011, after which he also worked as a postdoctoral fellow at Harvard University with Jonathan Losos.
 Graham earned his Ph.D. in the Fitzpatrick lab at the University of Tennessee, Knoxville.
 In December 2015 Graham started a faculty position at the University of North Carolina, Asheville.

 Siedeh was a University of Massachusetts Boston undergraduate student who worked in the Revell lab in spring semester 2013.
 She is interested in plant genetics and transgenics and trained with Graham to learn about what we do and to improve her molecular lab skills.

 Tanner was a Harvard undergraduate from the Losos lab who conducted a large portion of his senior thesis research in the Revell lab.
 His project dealt with genetic variation within the lizard species Anolis cristatellus across the Virgin Islands.
 Tanner was awarded the Hoopes prize for his senior thesis.

 |Yoel E. Stuart

-Yoel is a Ph.D. student in the Losos Lab at Harvard University.
-Yoel is presently running a common garden experiment with Anolis carolinensis in collaboration with our lab.
+Yoel was a Ph.D. student in the Losos Lab at Harvard University and Revell lab affiliate who ran a common garden experiment with Anolis carolinensis in collaboration with our lab.
 For more about Yoel, check out his website.